Thursday, December 25, 2008

 3. Assisting a small scale entrepreneur in the acquisition of loan for expansion of his business was a project in which we assisted Yola poultry farmer who at that time found it difficult to access micro finance to expand his business.
 We carefully studied his business and outlined his business growth potentials.
 We assisted him to write and document a proper business plan for his business which he used in accessing micro finance.
 We also taught him how to use various financial and accounting record systems to project the state of his business.

-4. Let-them-lead was a project that provided some teenagers within the Yola community the tool to become effective leaders.
-These projects were presented to a panel of judges during the first round of the competition held on June 13th this year at the Shehu Musa Yar’Adua center in Abuja.
+round of the competition held on June 13th this year at the Shehu Musa Yar’Adua center in Abuja.
 It was our maiden participation in such a competition tagged SIFE Nigeria National Entrepreneurship Education Competition.
 This event which has 27 tertiary institutions across Nigeria participating in it was in a league format and each league had a minimum of five schools.
 We were in the coca-cola league and other SIFE team in our leagues were from University of Portharcourt , University of Uyo, Tai Solarin College of Education and Lagos State Polytechnic.
 We came second in our league.
 The following are the ten members of the AUN SIFE team that represented the school in the competition.
 Peace Ugochukwu, Oluwafeyidamilola Moronke Akapo (aka Feyi), Aja Ekpei ogban, Fatima Adamor (aka Fati), Samson Oyemala (aka Sam -Team Leader), Wisdom Omuya (aka Wiz, yes his really a Wiz kid), Ogbonnaya Ukwa Kalu (aka Java), Temitope Bankefa (aka Tope), Omorogbe Omorogiuwa (aka Omorx), and Ishaq Sa’adu (president).
 The faculty advisor is Dr Benjamin Botchway Earlier this month, we received an invitation from SIFE Nigeria to attend the final round of the competition held on 15th July, at the Shell Hall of the Muson Center, Onikan, Lagos where the finalist teams competed for the chance to represent Nigeria at the SIFE world cup in Singapore.
 After the event, the award of prices followed and our SIFE team bagged four award:First Award- 1st in our League on Ethics project and presentation, Second Award- 2nd in Coca-cola Entrepreneurship.Third Award- Overall WINNER on Ethics Project and presentationFourth Award- Cheque of N250,000. for the 3rd Award.